What does the Byker Community Trust Board do?

 With this in mind they consistently monitor and challenge management practice and service delivery because they must ensure that the organisation is operating to the best possible standards and achieving value for money.
 The same principle equally applies to the Board itself.

 BCT is a Registered Provider of Housing (Housing Association) and must comply with a whole range of different regulatory and legal requirements, covering governance and management.
 Board set an annual governance and management timetable by which they monitor progress against this.
-Amongst the regulatory and statutory checks, this year we also tested our practices against the National Housing Federation Code of Governance 2015 and then adopted changes in response to the new rules.
+Amongst the regulatory and statutory checks, we test our practices annually against the National Housing Code of Governance 2015 to ensure compliance.

 We aim to make sure that the skills and experience of our Board are relevant to BCT’s business needs.
 Each Board member has an annual appraisal and skills audit, to make sure that we can identify any additional training needs which may be required.